FREDE: Anytime Graph Embeddings: Preliminaries and Related Work

-This sketch achieves ${\mathtt{ce}\leq\epsilon}$ with setting ${d=\bigO(\nicefrac{t}{\epsilon^2})}$, again providing better guarantee than hashing-based sketch, however, the cost of maintaining reservoir samples is non-negligible.
-The sketch is mergeable if we use distributed reservoir sampling.

-\mpara{Frequent Directions.} This algorithm can be seen as an extension of the item frequency approximation in streams.
-Frequent Directions (FD) sketches a matrix by iteratively filling the sketch with the incoming rows, performing SVD on the sketch when the sketch cannot add more rows, and shrinking the accumulated vectors with a low-rank SVD approximation.
+\spara{Frequent Directions} (FD)~\cite{liberty2013}, \pknn{the current state of the art in sketching,} \pk{extends the Misra\hyp{}Gries algorithm~\shortcite{misra82} from frequent items to matrices and outperforms \pknn{other methods}~\cite{clarkson2013, boutsidis2009, boutsidis2011} in quality.} FD sketches a matrix by iteratively filling the sketch with incoming rows, performing SVD on it when it cannot add more rows, and shrinking the accumulated vectors with a low-rank SVD approximation.
+The complexity is $\bigO(dts)$, due to $\nicefrac{s}{d}$ iterations of computing the $\bigO(d^2t)$ SVD decomposition of a $2d \times t$ matrix $\wmat$ with $d \ll t$.
+This sketch achieves ${\mathtt{ce}{\leq}\epsilon}$ when ${d = \bigO(\nicefrac{t}{\epsilon})}$ and is mergeable with